adakeefer/crawler/.notes/task_list.md

 ### High Priority

+1. Patch @init_redis.py to create the queues and caches needed.
+We specifically want the functionality described in @project_overview.md and @README.md .
+The file should take in a command line argument for number of workers (int, default is 2).
+Create:
+    1. The main distributed URL queue using @URLQueueConfig
+    2. queues using @PriorityQueueConfig for each priority_queue described in @URLQueueConfig .
+    3. worker queues using @WorkerQueueConfig for each worker.
-1. Create controller to connect to and manage external resources and components
+2. Create controller to connect to and manage external resources and components
     * Add python class for the controller and a bash script to start the crawl by invoking the controller with the appropriate command line arguments.
     * Handle command line arguments described in `.notes/project_overview.md`
     * Start up all docker resources and run health checks